Originally known in Hong Kong as Police Story 3,

 This film provides the following tropes:

 - Action Girl: Michelle Yeoh (called Michelle Khan here) keeps up with Chan, doing her own death-defying stunts, including riding a dirt bike onto a moving train.
+A stunt which, according to the outtakes in the credits, she had to do multiple times

 - Becoming the Mask: At least when Kevin remembers he's supposed to be Lin Fu-Sheng.
 Played for laughs during the prison breakout, as Yang shoots Panther's comrade so Kevin can step in.